Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 If you’ll be wearing your boots when it’s rainy, snowy, or cold, get a waterproof and breathable pair.
 They’ll keep moisture out, which will keep your feet comfortable regardless of how many miles you’re ticking off.

 If you’re hiking primarily or exclusively in hot, dry conditions, don’t get a waterproof boot.
-A membrane-free boot will keep your feet cool and dry, and the release of moisture can help prevent blisters.
+A membrane-free boot will keep your feet cool and dry, and moisture release can help prevent blisters.
 If you live in the high desert surrounded by mountains, you’ll probably need a summer boot and a shoulder season boot for when moisture adds more variability to the trails.

 Waterproof hiking boots help you navigate wet terrain with ease; (photo/Honey McNaughton)